 How to Connect SoundBar to TV Using Bluetooth?

 Recently, I have purchased a big panel, flat-screen TV.
 And you know what when I had set it up all, I found that there are some issues with the sound quality of the TV.
 So, I considered connecting a soundbar to my TV.
 Again, when I managed a soundbar I discovered that I’ve bought the wrong one.
 The problem was that my TV has no ARC or Optical input to connect the type of soundbar I’ve purchased.
 It’s a Bluetooth device.
 So, the connection procedure is different.
-If your TV is the same like me, then this article is for you.
+If your TV is the same as me, then this article is for you.
 Read it and connect your TV to the soundbar without troubleshooting.

 The soundbar is a speaker enclosure.
 It sits in front or underneath of your TV and enhances the quality of your TV’s sound.
 They offer features such as HDMI inputs, USB ports, Bluetooth support and more.
 Whatever the feature is, the role of the soundbar is to make a better sound than your TV’s speaker.

 Many self-powered soundbars feature Wireless Bluetooth facility among compatible portable devices.
 And, a few of them can also connect your home network and play audio signals from the local sources.
 Bluetooth connection is suitable for near and limitless listening options.
 If you like to watch any video on your TV, you can simply stream the audio to your soundbar via Bluetooth.
 Also, get better sound.

 If your TV fails to connect the soundbar using Bluetooth, check the following factors:

 - Turn on the Bluetooth mode on the soundbar.
 Then, click the BT button on the remote.
 Wait till the display shows BT> WAIT> BT READY.
 If the display doesn’t read it, the remote may be disturbing.
 To solve the problem, press the function button of the soundbar.
 Keep pressing it repeatedly till the BT mode toggles.